FACT CHECK: Trump's False Claims On 'Medicare For All'

 Perhaps sensing that Democrats are gaining traction, Trump has decided to go on the attack, targeting the Democratic proposal known as "Medicare for All."

-2. Cost of the plan: Trump claims that expanding the federal government's Medicare program $32.6 trillion over a decade.
-But as Business Insider reports, that would actually be a discount compared to the nation's current health care bill.
+2. Cost of the plan: Trump claims that expanding the federal government's Medicare program would cost $32.6 trillion over a decade.
+But as Business Insider reports, that would actually be a discount compared with the nation's current health care bill.

 Trump's figure was calculated by the libertarian Mercatus Center, but he fails to note that total health care spending under Medicare for All would be about $2 trillion less over the decade than currently projected.
 The federal government would pay more, but Americans on the whole would pay less.